romerve/rvlabs-apim-devops/README.md

 I'll be using *GitHub Actions* to automate deployments to Dev APIM and subsequently to Prod APIM.

-The workflow [**Dev-Apim-Service.yaml**](../.github/workflows/Dev-Apim-Service.yml) has the following responsabilities:
+The workflow [**Dev-Apim-Service.yaml**](../.github/workflows/Dev-Apim-Service.yml) has the following responsibilities:
-1. Set environmental variables at the job scope so they can be used across the entire worflow.
-Besides specifiying the dev resources to target, we use a built in variable **GITHUB_REF** to build URLs used for dev deployments.
-Additionally, because service level changes and APIs can be develop at different rates, we use **On.Push.Paths** to specifcally where service level templates are placed.
+1. Set environmental variables at the job scope so they can be used across the entire workflow.
+Besides specifying the dev resources to target, we use a built in variable **GITHUB_REF** to build URLs used for dev deployments.
+Additionally, because service level changes and APIs can be develop at different rates, we use **On.Push.Paths** to specifically where service level templates are placed.
 2. Uses the Checkout Action and the Azure Login Action.
 The Azure Login action makes use of a service principal to login and run commands against your Azure subscription.
 To create and use a service principal, create a GitHub secret with the output of:
 ```bash
 az ad sp create-for-rbac